 - If you do not think you have an hour to share, try short 5-, 10-, or 15-minute bursts of activity.

 - Start slowly and work up.
 Increase your speed, duration, and strength gradually.
+Jumping in too quickly can lead to injury and set you back even further!

 - If you’re going to run, start with walking, for example.
 Or, if you’re lifting weights, begin with a few light reps.